 Temperature

-Temperature monitoring of concrete involves the use of wired or wireless sensors to measure and record the temperature inside concrete structures during curing, ensuring optimal crystal growth and preventing thermal cracking.
+Temperature monitoring of concrete involves the use of wired or wireless concrete sensors to measure and record the temperature inside concrete structures during curing, either for bulk temperature monitoring or strength calculations.

 Test Systems